abdalazard/PortfolioCreator/README.md

 4. Push to the branch (`git push origin new-feature`)
 5. Open a [pull request](https://github.com/abdalazard/Portfolio-Creator/compare).

-Create a .env file:
+* Create a .env file.
 In terminal line, write:

-* touch db/.env
+touch db/.env

-Then fill up the file with your database information:
+* Then fill up the file with your database information:

 **PROJECT_NAME**=my-project-name